-We have significant capital invested in construction in process, some of which we may not be able to deploy productively.
+We have significant capital invested in construction in process.

 As of September 30, 2002, our construction in process totaled approximately \$38.2 million, with an estimated cost to complete of approximately \$11.0 million.
 The construction in process consisted primarily of four production lines in various stages of completion at our Winchester and Fernley manufacturing facilities and a plastic processing plant at our Winchester facility.
-Some of these assets may become impaired due to obsolescence or other factors before we can put them into service.